Cervantes007/typeodm.io/README.md

 UserModel.findByIdAndRemove(id);
 ```

-You can find more useful functions for 'UserModel' <a href="https://mongoosejs.com/docs/queries.html" >here</a>
+You can find more useful functions for 'UserModel' in the [mongoose queries](https://mongoosejs.com/docs/queries.html) documentation.

 ## Core: